Path of Exile 2: Desecration Crafting Guide

 Step 6: Finishing Touches

-It’s time for the final touches to our item, name Quality, and Sockets.
+It’s time for the final touches to our item, mainly Quality, and Sockets.
 What socket we will vary from item to item and build to build.
 It’d be best to look over the available options for Socketables to see what works.
 However, we’ll always want the maximum number of Sockets and Quality when possible.

-Safe options for most sockets tend to be Greater Iron Runes or Greater Desert, Glacial or Storm Runes.
+Safe options for most sockets tend to be Greater Iron Runes or Greater Desert, Glacial, or Storm Runes.
 These tend to be plentiful and easy to get more of, while providing great offensive and defensive effects.

 To finish up our example throughout this guide, we’ve gone with Greater Iron Runes.
 Since the build we’re crafting for is a Hollow Palm Technique Build, the defences double as offences for us.